IndigestionSee all parts of this guide Hide guide parts

 - skin rashes

-H2-receptor antagonists are another type of medication that your GP may suggest if antacids, alginates and PPIs have not been effective in controlling your indigestion.
+H2-receptor antagonists are another type of medication that your pharmacist or GP may suggest if antacids, alginates and PPIs have not been effective in controlling your indigestion.
 There are four H2-receptor antagonists:

 These medicines work by lowering the acidity level in your stomach.

-Your GP may prescribe any one of these four H2-receptor antagonists, although famotidine and ranitidine are available to buy over the counter in pharmacies.
-H2-receptor antagonists are taken either in tablet or liquid form.
+Your GP may prescribe any one of these four H2-receptor antagonists, although ranitidine is available from pharmacies under the Pharmacy First Scotland service.
+H2-receptor antagonists are usually taken in tablet form.

-As with PPIs, you will need to stop taking H2-receptor antagonists at least 14 days before having an endoscopy.
+As with PPIs, you will need to stop taking H2-receptor antagonists at least 14 days before having an endoscopy if this has been arranged through your GP.
 This is because they can hide some of the problems that could otherwise be spotted during the endoscopy.